ecofic/course-vue-getting-started/README.md

 Questions related to these samples are answered via Pluralsight's discussion page associated with this course.

 ## Setup
 This project uses standard web technologies.
-However, the need to be hosted on a web server to work.
+However, they need to be hosted on a web server to work.
 If you're looking to get up and running with this quickly, I recommend the awesome [lite-server](https://github.com/johnpapa/lite-server).

 ### Running with Lite-Server